-BLM (as lead agency) contacted two agencies from State, local and Federal governments and invited them to participate as a Cooperating Agency (CA) in preparing this EA (Table 22)Table 22.
-The agencies are preparing a MOU that will identify agency roles and responsibilities.
+BLM (as lead agency) contacted two agencies from State, local, and Federal governments and invited them to participate as a Cooperating Agency (CA) in preparing this EA (Table 22).
+The BLM and the State formalized the MOU and identified agency roles and responsibilities.
+The BLM drafted and shared the MOU with Dugway but was never formalized and implemented.
+Dugway has been available and in communications with BLM throughout the development of the EA.